An Introduction to Stochastic PDEs: Semilinear SPDEs

-In order to construct the maximal solution, we iterate this construction in the same way as in the finite-dimensional case.
-Uniqueness and continuity in time also follows as in the finite-dimensional case.
-In the case where $F$ is globally Lipschitz continuous, denote its Lipschitz constant by $K$.
-We then see from \eref{e:boundM1} that $M_{g,T}$ is a contraction on the whole space for $T < 1/(KM)$, so that the choice of $T$ can be made independently of the initial condition, thus showing that the solution exists for all times. \end{proof}
+In order to construct the maximal solution, we iterate this construction in the same way as in the globally Lipschitz case, noting that the decomposition \eqref{e:iterationSol} still holds on the event $\{t>T\}$ when $T$ is a stopping time.
+Uniqueness and continuity in time also follows as in the finite-dimensional case. \end{proof}

-While this setting is very straightforward and did not make use of any PDE theory, it nevertheless allows to construct solutions for an important class of examples, since every composition operator of the form $\bigl(N(u)\bigr)(\xi) = \bigl(f \circ u\bigr)(\xi)$ is locally Lipschitz on $\CC(K,\R^d)$ (for $K$ a compact subset of $\R^n$, say), provided that $f \colon \R^d \to \R^d$ is locally Lipschitz continuous.
+While this setting is very straightforward and did not really make use of any PDE theory, it nevertheless allows to construct solutions for an important class of examples, since every composition operator of the form $\bigl(N(u)\bigr)(\xi) = \bigl(f \circ u\bigr)(\xi)$ is locally Lipschitz on $\CC(K,\R^d)$ (for $K$ a compact subset of $\R^n$, say), provided that $f \colon \R^d \to \R^d$ is locally Lipschitz continuous.

-A much larger class of examples can be found if we restrict the regularity properties of $F$, but assume that $L$ generates an analytic semigroup:
+A much larger class of examples can be found if we assume that $L$ generates an analytic semigroup:

 \begin{theorem} Let $L$ generate an analytic semigroup on $\CB$ (denote by $\CB_\alpha$, $\alpha \in \R$ the corresponding interpolation spaces) and assume that $Q$ is such that the stochastic convolution $\WL$ has almost surely continuous sample paths in $\CB_\alpha$ for some $\alpha \ge 0$.
 Assume furthermore that there exists $\gamma \ge 0$ and $\delta \in [0,1)$ such that, for every $\beta \in [0,\gamma]$, the map $F$ extends to a locally Lipschitz continuous map from $\CB_\beta$ to $\CB_{\beta-\delta}$ that grows at most polynomially.